raganwald-deprecated/homoiconic/2012/08/method-decorators-and-combinators-in-coffeescript.md

 Method Combinators in CoffeeScript
 ===

-Whenevr I catch myself thinking that a language I'm using doesn't have the conveniences I need to write programs in the style of some other language that I like, I try to remind myself that:
+Whenever I catch myself thinking that a language I'm using doesn't have the conveniences I need to write programs in the style of [some other language that I like][snobol], I try to remind myself that:

+[snobol]: ftp://ftp.cs.arizona.edu/snobol/gb.pdf

 > [Real programmers][rp] can write FORTRAN in any language.